AbdulrazaqAS/ipdao/frontend/README.md

 mv .env.example .env
 ```

 Now, fill the missing fields in the *.env* with the contracts addresses from the *hardhat-project* section.
+Just the addresses, don't touch the names.
+Most of the ones here (in frontend) need the *VITE_* prefix.
 Also, if you've modified the contracts, you'll have to update the corresponding ABI(s) in this project inside *src/assets/abis/*.

 [Initially Optional] To be able to create assets or any other thing like proposal or quiz, you'll need to go to [Pinata](https://pinata.cloud/) and create a new API key.
 Then add the JWT to your .env file `PINATA_JWT`.